caesarslegions/AI-sql-generator/README.md

 ### App.tsx

 `App.tsx` is the main file of this application.
-It is a React component that manages the state of user messages and chat data.
+It is a React component written in TypeScript that manages the state of user messages and chat data.
 It also contains methods for handling API interactions and controlling chat functionalities.

 Here's a brief overview of the key elements in `App.tsx`: